ccankov/sudokulor/README.md

 ### Wireframes

-This app will consist of a single screen with game board, game controls, and nav links to the Github, my LinkedIn, and the About modal.
-Game controls will include Start, Stop, and Reset buttons as well as a slider to control the speed.
-On the left, three clickable shapes will be used to toggle between the types of grids available.
-On the right, there will be three (or more) clickable gradient-filled rectangles used to toggle between color schemes (see Bonus Features).
-Additionally, a drop-down will be added to the Controls to toggle between different rule sets (again, see Bonus Features).
+This app will consist of a single screen with the interactive game board, score display, options and nav links to the Github, my LinkedIn, and the About modal.
+The game board itself will have colored tiles with some space between them.
+There will be visual indicators of the 3x3 squares that are required by the Sudoku rules.
+Tiles that have not been assigned a color will instead be a 3x3 grid of "mini-tiles" which the user can click to assign a color to the larger tile that is part of the Sudoku grid.

+The score will be shown above or below the game board.
+I also want to show a count of how many times each color pairing occurs.
+A pairing is defined as two colors being adjacent, meaning each tile can contribute to 4 different pairings.

+The settings and instructions will be in a modal that is only visible when the user clicks on the settings button.

 ![wireframes](images/js_wireframe.jpeg)

 ### Architecture and Technologies

-**NB**: one of the main things you should be researching and deciding upon while you write this proposal is what technologies you plan to use.
-Identify and create a plan of attack for the major technical challenges in your project.
-It's okay if you don't have all the details of implementation fleshed out, but you should have a solid roadmap by Monday morning.

-This project will be implemented with the following technologies:

-- Vanilla JavaScript and `jquery` for overall structure and game logic,
-- `Easel.js` with `HTML5 Canvas` for DOM manipulation and rendering,
-- Webpack to bundle and serve up the various scripts.
+The underlying game logic will be implemented using vanilla JavaScript by following an object-oriented design pattern.
+For the board elements and user interaction, there is a wide range of technologies I could use:

+- `React.js` would give a very simple and highly performant implementation of the UI
+- The UI could also easily be implemented with `jQuery` or even just vanilla DOM manipulations
+- Since the UI is relatively simple, I also have the unique opportunity to explore a new frontend framework like AngularJS or Vue.js

+I will make a final decision on what to use for the UI after a discussion with the career coaches.

 In addition to the webpack entry file, there will be three scripts involved in this project:

-`board.js`: this script will handle the logic for creating and updating the necessary `Easel.js` elements and rendering them to the DOM.
+`board.js`: this script will handle the logic for keeping track of the entire Sudoku grid including the score and the state of the game (won, incomplete, no valid Sudoku left).

-`automata.js`: this script will handle the logic behind the scenes.
-An Automata object will hold a `type` (hexagon, triangle, or square) and a 2D array of `Cell`s.
-It will be responsible for doing neighbor checks for each `Cell` upon iteration and updating the `Cell` array appropriately.

-`cell.js`: this lightweight script will house the constructor and update functions for the `Cell` objects.
-Each `Cell` will contain a `type` (hexagon, triangle, or square) and an `aliveState` (`true` or `false`).
+`tile.js`: this script will handle the logic for each tile.
+It will track whether its value has been specified, what that value is, and have methods to calculate its possible values when given the entire board.

+`palette.js`: this script will be used to dynamically update styles with user-defined color palettes.

 ### Implementation Timeline